-- (a) Nothing in this section shall limit the total number of streets providing access to the street system outside a subdivision, or exempt a subdivision from applicable vehicular access requirements in City, state, or federal law. - (b) Street stubs shall be credited as an access points when ingress or egress to a development is available only from a single road on which the subdivision has less than 250 feet of frontage. - (c) A subdivision may be approved with fewer access points than required by Table 5.1.C(6)b.2, if the applicant demonstrates any of the following: - The provision of additional vehicular access points is not possible due to existing lot configurations, the absence of connecting streets, or environmental or topographic constraints; - 2.
+- Unless exempted in accordance with subsection 4, below, all subdivisions shall provide vehicular access to the street system outside the subdivision in accordance North Carolina Fire Code - (a) Nothing in this section shall limit the total number of streets providing access to the street system outside a subdivision, or exempt a subdivision from applicable vehicular access requirements in City, state, or federal law. - (b)Street stubs shall be credited as an access points when ingress or egress to a development is available only from a single road on which the subdivision has less than 250 feet of frontage. - (c) A subdivision may be approved with fewer access points than required by Table 5.1.C(6)b.2, if the applicant demonstrates any of the following: - 1.
+The provision of additional vehicular access points is not possible due to existing lot configurations, the absence of connecting streets, or environmental or topographic constraints; - 2.
 NCDOT will not authorize additional access points; or - 3.
 Alternative access can be provided in a manner acceptable to the City that is supported by a transportation impact analysis.